Marek Stachowski (linguist)

 Marek Stachowski (born 1957) is a Polish linguist and etymologist specializing in Turkic languages, especially Yakut, Dolgan and Turkish.
 He is a professor at Jagiellonian University and the founding editor of the historical linguistics journal Studia Etymologica Cracoviensia.

-He has published nine books and more than 200 articles on Turkic, Mongolic, Yeniseian, Tungusic and some European languages.
-He publishes in English, German and Polish.
+He has published twelve books and more than 300 articles on Turkic, Mongolic, Yeniseian, Tungusic and some European languages.
+He publishes in English, German, Polish, Turkish and Russian.